jpmat296/community.elastic/README.md

 # Installing the latest development version

-Both Elasticsearch 7 and 8 are supported.
-But version alignement between target Elasticesarch and elasticesearch Python library is required.
+Both Elasticsearch server version 7 and 8 are supported.
+But the version of elasticesearch Python library must be aligned with Elasticsearch server.

 ```bash
 pip install elasticsearch==7.*  # To connect to Elasticsearch 7.x